SFUStatgen/FJ/SimFeb2023/Readme.md

 * **simrvped.R**: The associated R script called by the SLURM script on the Compute Canada cluster.
 This R script assumes that you have installed the SimRVPedigree package in your account on the cluster.
 * **simrvped.sh**: The SLURM script to run an array job on the cluster.
 To run the script, you can type "SBATCH simrvped.sh" from the command line on the cluster (appendix A of the group's Workflow document may be helpful to fill in more details).

 Once we get the 150 pedigrees, we screen them according to the criteria in Christina's thesis.
-She used only 55 pedigrees for her pool to sample from.
+She used only 55 pedigrees in her pool of pedigrees to sample from to make a "study" (comprised of three pedigrees).
 The screening:
 * checks the 150 simulated pedigrees against the selection criteria in the simulation study of Christina's thesis and
 * obtains 55 of the eligible pedigrees to work with.